This blog, Happier Freelancing is officially 1 year old. Woohoo!

 I used Namecheap Private Email Hosting.

-Procreate is illustration app available for iPad.
+Procreate is an illustration app available for iPad.
 I purchased this app to create graphics for the site.
-Usually, apps are subscription which mean you need to pay renewal fee for every month.
-But Procreate is one-time payment.
+Usually, apps are subscriptions which means you need to pay a renewal fee every month.
+But Procreate is a one-time payment.
 There’s no subscription or renewal fee.
 I like it a lot!

-I created test site on Namecheap before launching this site.
+I created a test site on Namecheap before launching this site.

 I purchased Kaspersky Internet Security to protect my personal information.
 If you know better alternatives, please comment below.
 I would like to know your recommendation (:

 Buffer is a social media management app on the web.
 It allows you to schedule your social media posts.

 My blogging goal in 2020 was to create 12 posts a month!
 Well, I couldn’t reach the goal.
 Writing 3 blogs a week was difficult for me…

 Related Post: Roundup: Top 10 Blog Posts of 2020